in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

 Since this topic has produced some irritations this will be clarified here.

 The Foreign Key Fingerprint is, as the name states, a hash of the public ssh key from the foreign systems ssh daemon.
-You can generate the hash with following command on your foreign server (exmaple command!): `ssh-keygen -E md5 -lf /etc/ssh/ssh_host_rsa_key.pub`
+You can generate the hash with following command on your foreign server (example command!): `ssh-keygen -E md5 -lf /etc/ssh/ssh_host_rsa_key.pub`

 Hint: